Inverse Volume Scaling of Finite-Size Error in Periodic Coupled Cluster Theory: Background

 Collecting the corrections to all the six terms together, $\mathcal{A}_{N_\vk}(T)$ is modified to

-In this paper, we consider the setting of CCD($n)$ and CCD calculations where the Madelung constant correction is applied to both the orbital energies and the ERI-contractions in the amplitude equation.
-As a result, the corrected amplitude equation is defined as
+In the finite-size CCD$(n)$ and converged CCD calculations, the Madelung constant correction can be applied to the orbital energies, ERI contractions, or both in the amplitude equation \cref{eqn:amplitude_finite}.
+As a result, we may have three correction schemes compared to the standard calculation without any correction.

-It turns out that the CCD calculation based on this corrected amplitude equation is closely linked to the CCD calculation based on \cref{eqn:amplitude_finite_inexact} without any corrections.